 - APTs love being used with other effects that interact with faceup damage cards like General Dodonna and Precision Strike.

 |You gotta admit, Missile Revolver would be a pretty sweet band name.|

 - Remember you can only have one Modification upgrade per ship.

 - Because Expanded Launchers adds 2 black dice to your front hull's battery, they're effectively added to the cardboard in the front hull zone, will be added to the initial attack dice roll, and help for objectives like Fire Lanes, unlike add effect upgrades like External Racks.

-Where Expanded Launchers have a place is on ships that have some means of getting multiple attacks from their front arcs in a typical game and have some means of guaranteeing accuracy results and/or removing or preventing the defensive use of brace tokens (such as Intel Officer, the Avenger title, Boarding Troopers, Sloane, etc.).
-Getting multiple front-arc attacks at short range over a game is usually the more difficult task, which is why you'll usually see Expanded Launchers mostly on heavily-upgraded Demolisher Gladiators and the occasional large ordnance ship (as they can block in their targets with their large bases and keep them stuck in the front arc) or ultra-maneuverable Madine MC30.
+Where Expanded Launchers have a place is on ships that have some means of getting multiple attacks from their front arcs in a typical game and have some means of guaranteeing accuracy results and/or removing or preventing the defensive use of brace tokens (such as Intel Officer, Boarding Troopers, Sloane, etc.).
+Getting multiple front-arc attacks at short range over a game is usually the more difficult task, which is why you'll usually see Expanded Launchers mostly on heavily-upgraded Demolisher Gladiators with Intel Officer and the occasional large ordnance ship like a Kuat ISD or MC75.
+That said, the high points cost is a turn off for many, so Expanded Launchers is generally a rare sight.